Leivos Logo LeivOS Buy

 Tape.

-A small language with three runtimes from one source.
+A small language with a dual backend from one source.
 Tape is how LeivOS scripts itself, automates itself, and — in large part — how the Uusi kernel is written.

 Tape is the language we built for LeivOS.
 It is not a general-purpose ecosystem play; it is a tool.
 It exists because we wanted scripting and code generation inside the operating system without dragging in someone else's runtime, and because we wanted to write large parts of the kernel in something safer than C without giving up speed.